dnalegri/Cybersecurity-Projects/iam-projects/windowsactivedirectory/README.md

 ## Using Powershell to Create Users and Groups
 > I created some users and groups the easy way through the Users and Computers tool in the Active Directory.
 A crucial skill for me to learn is Powershell for automation and scripting, and in this environment, I can give myself a foundation to learn through trial and error.
 I wanted to create a group called House Lannister and add some users to that group via Powershell.
 I also made sure to assign the password and password settings this way.
-> > *Note*: I will be adding more users and groups using Powershell.
-I want to create a script that has at least 50 users and import the CSV into Powershell.
-I will update this page as this project grows.

 <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/e954617e-847d-4ab4-92e5-bc1871cfb664" width="800" />
 <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/cb412170-ccf6-4af5-bb22-29bbb9b1fec8" width="800" />